To follow the development of this project, read more of our updates!

 Cold Storage Facility – Meeting the Needs of Fishers on the North Island

 Beginning construction in spring 2015, our new cold storage facility will serve the growing need on the North Island.
-Built by the k’awat’si Construction Company and located at the Old Mall site on Trustee Road, the facility will have 2.2 million pounds of cold storage capacity, a 12-hour blast freezer and a 2,000 square foot fish processing facility.
+Built by the k’awat’si Construction Company and located at the North Island Mall on Trustee Road, the facility will have 2.2 million pounds of cold storage capacity, a 12-hour blast freezer and a 2,000 square foot fish processing facility.
 This capacity will help relieve the 10 million pounds of storage shortfall in the region to serve the growing needs of the local fishing community and the influx of sport fishers during the busy summer months

 The Cold Storage Facility has been made possible through the financial support of Coast Opportunity Funds, who has been at the forefront of many costal community success stories, and through financing provided by CIBC.